moyano83/Designing-Data-Intensive-Applications/README.md

 If instead of having the key-value pairs in the log in the order they were written we have the keys sorted by keys, we have what is called a Sorted
 String Table (SSTable).
 Keys must appear only once within each merged segment file.
 This is beneficial due to:

     * Merging files is simpler and efficient, mergesort algorithm (taking several segment and writting the lowest and most recent key to the segment in each step) can be used
     * No need for indexing all keys (you can jump to another close position and scan from there), sparse key indexes can be used
     * Since read request needs to scan over several key-value pairs for request, it is possible to group and compress those records in a block before writting it, which reduces I/O bandwidth

 ##### Constructing and maintaining SSTables

 Maintaining a sorted structure on disk is possible, but maintaining it in memory is much easier.
 The storage engine can work as follows:

     * When a write comes in, add it to the in-memory balanced tree (called memtable)
     * If memtable size > threshold, write it to disk, while this happens new writes are written to a new memtable instance
     * On request, try to find the key in the memtable, if it fails go to the most recent disk segment, if it fails go to the second, and so on
     * Run merging an compaction in the background regularly

-The only problem with this is that it may led to data lost if the server goes down and memtable has not been written to disk (which can be solved by appending to an unsorted separate log every write as it happens).
+The only problem with this is that it may lead to data lost if the server goes down and memtable has not been written to disk (which can be solved by appending to an unsorted separate log every write as it happens).
 This log can be discarded every time the memtable is written to disk.

 ##### Making an LSM-tree out of SSTables

 Some key-value storage engines are designed to be embedded into other applications.
-This index structure is called Log-Structured Merge-Tree or (
+This index structure is called Log-Structured Merge-Tree or
-LSM-Tree).
+LSM-Tree.
 A similar concept is used for full text search in Lucene.

 ##### Performance optimizations